Which of the following best represents the fundamental accounting... | Study Prep in Pearson+

 1

-Understand the fundamental accounting equation: The equation is a cornerstone of financial accounting and represents the relationship between a company's assets, liabilities, and equity.
+Understand the fundamental accounting equation, which is the foundation of financial accounting.
+It represents the relationship between a company's resources (assets), obligations (liabilities), and ownership interest (equity).

-Break down the components: Assets are resources owned by the company, liabilities are obligations owed to external parties, and equity represents the owner's residual interest in the company after liabilities are subtracted.
+Recall that the fundamental accounting equation is expressed as: , where stands for Assets, stands for Liabilities, and stands for Equity.

+Analyze the options provided in the problem.
+The correct equation should align with the fundamental accounting equation: .
+This equation ensures that the company's resources are balanced with its obligations and ownership interest.

 Watch next